‘Do no harm’ isn’t good enough

 of business and IT execs said they plan to increase efforts and investments in digital ethics.

 of execs said they’re training employees to make better ethical decisions.

 of execs said IT owns ongoing responsibility for digital ethics.

 Source: “Rethink how you cultivate trustworthy technology,” Avanade, 2021

 The imperative of digital ethics is getting widespread attention, with recent regulatory action, growing concerns about technology’s ethical harms, and executives’ desire to attract more customers, employees and investors by demonstrating a commitment to responsible business practices.

-Careful consideration of digital ethics is helping organisations achieve benefits like higher customer satisfaction, stronger employee loyalty and faster rates of tech adoption.
+Careful consideration of digital ethics is helping organizations achieve benefits like higher customer satisfaction, stronger employee loyalty and faster rates of tech adoption.
 More importantly, it’s also helping ensure that successful tech projects don’t come at the expense of certain individuals, social institutions or the environment.

-To find out more about how organisations are addressing these issues, the outcomes they’re experiencing and their plans for the future, we fielded a Global Digital Ethics Survey with 800 business and technology leaders.
+To find out more about how organizations are addressing these issues, the outcomes they’re experiencing and their plans for the future, we fielded a Global Digital Ethics Survey with 800 business and technology leaders.
 This report explores results from that survey, with key takeaways we can all use to improve our ethical practices.

-Start embedding digital ethics into your organisation and processes today.
+Start embedding digital ethics into your organization and processes today.
 Extend digital ethics considerations into your existing governance structures, metrics and audits.
 Each function involved with designing, building, deploying and operating technology will have a role to play.
 The following blog posts provide practical advice for executives looking to strengthen their digital technology initiatives with good ethical practices.